pr-omethe-us/PyKED/docs/ck-tutorial.rst

 conceptually in three main sections, a "meta" section that contains information about the ChemKED file itself, a "reference" section that contains information about the type of experiment and the article where the data is published, and a "data" section that contains the actual data for the experiment.
-A full listing of the keys and their associated meanings can be found in the full schema.
+A full listing of the keys and their associated meanings can be found in the :doc:`schema-docs`.

 ChemKED files have the extension ``.yaml``.
 Within the file, indentation must be by spaces only, and each level should be indented by two spaces relative to the previous level.
 Please set your text